benmorgantd/bm_smoothSkinWeightBrush/README.md

 * You can undo a stroke with ctrl+z
 * The actual brush command you use (replace, add, scale, etc) has no effect
 * The resulting weights from the tool will be normalized
-* The resulting weights from the tool will likely by > 4 influences per vertex if that matters for you
+* The resulting weights from the tool will likely be > 4 influences per vertex if that matters for you

 ## Technical Documentation